 18.1 We will collect, use and share with third parties some personal information about you (including information about your electricity consumption) for the following purposes:

-(e) when we want to share your electricity account information, including your payment history (whether that information is positive or negative), with third party credit agencies and their customers (which we will only do in accordance with the relevant privacy code);
+- (e) when we want to share your electricity account information, including your payment history (whether that information is positive or negative), with third party credit agencies and their customers (which those agencies will do in accordance with the relevant privacy code);

-(f) when we commission a market research organisation to carry out a study on our behalf;
+- (f) when we commission a market research or data analysis organisation to produce a report for us;

-(k) when you authorise us to do so; or
+- (m)when you authorise us to do so;

 18.2 You must provide us with full and correct information that we may require relating to your electricity account and must notify us as soon as possible if you become aware that this information is incomplete or if it has changed.

-18.3 If you are a medically dependent customer or vulnerable customer, you agree that we may use this information for the purposes of carrying out our responsibilities to assist you, including discussing your account with Work and Income New Zealand, District Health Boards, private health practitioners or any other social agency, budget advisor or service provider as necessary.
+18.3 If you are a medically dependent customer or vulnerable customer, you agree that we may use this information for the purposes of carrying out our responsibilities to assist you, including discussing your account with Work and Income New Zealand, District Health Boards, lines companies, private health practitioners or any other social agency, budget advisor, civil defence organisation or service provider as necessary.